 - For example, the file baseball-game.jpg has a file extension of .jpg, which means it’s a JPEG, a specific type of image file

-- It’s important not to edit or remove the file extension for your files, if you know the extension is accurate
+- It’s important not to edit or remove the file extension for your files, if you know the extension is accurate.
+Never name a file ending with a special character, especially a period.

 - For example, if you changed the filename of baseball-game.jpg to baseball-game.mp3 (an audio file extension), or removed the extension entirely so the file was named just baseball-game, your computer might have trouble knowing what software program to use for that file, and you may not be able to open it correctly